Aleph Institute: Prison programs

 Aleph's prison programs focus on assisting Jewish inmates during their prison stay as well as helping them reintegrate into society once released.
 Aleph helps them observe the Jewish holidays and assist them with their daily Jewish practices, books, food items and materials holidays and daily Jewish practices.
 Aleph also has a summer visitation program which sends Rabbinical students around the US visiting over 3,000 Jewish inmates.

 Advocacy

 The institute has intervened on behalf of Jewish prisoners, in the United States and abroad.
 For example, the institute connected Jacob Ostreicher, a Jewish businessman arrested in Bolivia in 2011 for purportedly money laundering, with actor Sean Penn.
 Penn made a direct appeal to Bolivian President Evo Morales on Ostreicher's behalf.
 Ostreicher was released in 2013 and credited the Aleph Institute with helping to secure his release.

 In 2010, Aleph Institute joined 200 Jewish organizations petitioning then Governor Charlie Crist for a stay of execution on behalf of Martin Grossman who was convicted of the 1984 killing of a law enforcement officer.
-Pope Benedict XVI also sent a personal request to commute the sentence but the execution proceeded and Grossman was killed in 2010.
+Pope Benedict XVI also sent a personal request to commute the sentence but the execution proceeded in 2010.